Medicine Guide Overview: Purpose, Types, and Use

 Laws and Policies: How Medicine Is Regulated

-• Scientific evaluation before approval
+• Scientific testing and evaluation before approval

-• Clear labeling and usage information
+• Clear labeling with usage instructions

-• Monitoring of side effects and interactions
+• Monitoring of side effects and drug interactions

 • Restrictions on unauthorized distribution